slatedocs/slate/source/index.html.md

 Welcome to the Mobius API!
 The Mobius API provides simple access to the Mobius DApp Store and multiple blockchains.

-We currently have language examples in Shell using curl and JavaScript using our [node library](https://github.com/mobius-network/mobius-node).
-Ruby and Python examples coming soon!
+# Available Libraries

+Mobius is available for Javascript, PHP, Python, React Native, and Shell using curl.
+Ruby library coming soon!

 You can view code examples in the dark area to the right, and you can switch the language of the examples with the tabs in the top right.

+## Javascript

+Available as a [package](https://www.npmjs.com/package/@mobius-network/mobius-node) with `npm`:

+`npm install @mobius-network/mobius-node --save`

+or with `yarn`:

+`yarn add @mobius-network/mobius-node`

+See the source on [Github](https://github.com/mobius-network/mobius-node)

+## PHP

+Available as a [package](https://packagist.org/packages/zulucrypto/mobius-php) with `composer`:

+`composer require zulucrypto/mobius-php`

+See the source on [Github](https://github.com/zulucrypto/mobius-php)

+## Python

+Available as a [package](https://pypi.org/project/pymobius) with `pip`:

+`pip install pymobius`

+See the source on [Github](https://github.com/mobius-network/mobius-python)

+## React Native

+Available as a [package](https://www.npmjs.com/package/@mobius-network/mobius-reactnative) with `npm`:

+`npm install @mobius-network/mobius-reactnative --save`

+or with `yarn`:

+`yarn add @mobius-network/mobius-reactnative`

+See the source on [Github](https://github.com/mobius-network/mobius-react-native)

 # Authentication